 Rationale for standardized IAM implementations

-The objective of Identity Express is to minimize the time, cost and risk of IAM system deployment.
+The objective of Identity Express is to minimize the time, cost and risk of identity and access management (IAM) system deployment.
 Instead of spending months with consultants to document existing processes, adjust them and then implement automation on a "clean slate" system, Hitachi ID recommends discarding old, inefficient processes, adopting best practices and implementing a full set of IAM processes in just a few days.
 Identity Express can reduce the total cost of IAM system deployment by 80% to 90%.

 Types of reference implementations